 The Handsell site can be viewed at any time during daylight hours, where six wayside exhibits tell the story of the house and the African American and native people who once lived here.
-For the summer of 2019, visitors are welcome inside the historic home on Saturdays from 11am to 3pm, June 22 through Aug.
-31. A docent will be on hand to answer questions.
+For the summer of 2020, visitors are welcome inside the historic home on Saturdays from 11am to 3pm, starting July 11.
+A docent will be on hand to answer questions.

 The back story:

 In 1665, Thomas Taylor was granted 700 acres of land called “Handsell” along the Nanticoke River, which he established as a trading post with the natives of the Chicone Village.